Red-tailed phascogale: Conservation measures

 The species was reintroduced to the Wadderin Sanctuary in the central wheatbelt of Western Australia in 2009.

-Recent conservation efforts in Central Australia have paid off, and 30 were released at the remote Newhaven Wildlife Sanctuary, near Lake Mackay, Northern Territory in June 2020 after a captive breeding program at the Alice Springs Desert Park.
+Recent conservation efforts in Central Australia have paid off, and 30 were released at the remote Newhaven Wildlife Sanctuary, near Lake Mackay, Northern Territory, in June 2020 after a captive-breeding program at the Alice Springs Desert Park.
 They were bred from a small group taken from the wild in Western Australia, after their delicate breeding cycle was carefully managed.
-The animals were microchipped before release, and will be tracked for their whole lives.
+The animals were microchipped before release and will be tracked for their whole lives.

-In a surprise to scientists, a red-tailed phascogale was observed in August 2022 at the Paruna Wildlife Sanctuary, a sanctuary run by the Australian Wildlife Conservancy 50 km north-east of Perth, in the Avon Valley.
+In a surprise to scientists, a red-tailed phascogale was observed in August 2022 at the Paruna Wildlife Sanctuary run by the Australian Wildlife Conservancy 50 km north-east of Perth, in the Avon Valley.
 The species had not been seen near this location for several decades, with the closest known population around 100 km away to the south-east.

 Model species

 The species is used as a model species in research.
 Studies have been conducted on behavioural thermoregulation and have indicated they bask to reduce their energy demands.
 Captive nutrition trials found red-tailed phascogales consume up to 39% of their body mass in food per day and their daily maintenance energy requirements are approximately 954 kJ kg^{0.75}day^{−1}.
 Like many other mammals their food intake during lactation changes to meet the increasing demands of the young.

-Most notably the red-tailed phascogale has been used to study the marsupial immune system, development of their immune tissues, and expression of and localisation of key immune cells.
+Most notably, the red-tailed phascogale has been used to study the marsupial immune system, development of their immune tissues, and expression of and localisation of key immune cells.
 They have an active complement system, like other marsupials, and the expression levels of complement components vary in developing young.
 The serum of red-tailed phascogales has been shown to have antimicrobial properties against some bacterial species.
 Reference genes have been evaluated in pouch young and adults.

 Red-tailed phascogales also express T-cell receptors and co-receptors, major histocompatibility complex, and interleukin-6 and its receptor.

-Given their semelparous reproductive strategy they have been investigated in terms of their immunosenescense in captivity and immune response.
+Given their semelparous reproductive strategy, they have been investigated in terms of their immunosenescense in captivity and immune response.